kjs452/tocgen/README.md

 ## Example
 This is just made up stuff.
-The table of contents for the README.md file was produces using this script.
+The table of contents for the README.md file was produced using this script.

 ### Stuff A